Simran-Kaur1996/Deploy_a-WordPress_on_AWS/README.md

 Answer: An inappropriate password was used when inputting credentials for the XFS database.

 Resolution: wp-config.php was updated with the proper credentials and it was verified the relevant RDS security group rule was right.

-## Architecture Overview

-The WordPress website is hosted on EC2 instances within a highly available and secure architecture that includes:

-- **Virtual Private Cloud (VPC):** Configured with both public and private subnets across two Availability Zones (AZs) for fault tolerance and high availability.
-- **Internet Gateway:** Allows communication between instances in the VPC and the internet.
-- **Security Groups:** Acts as a virtual firewall to control inbound and outbound traffic.
-- **Public Subnets:** Used for hosting infrastructure components like the NAT Gateway and Application Load Balancer (ALB), which facilitate external access and load balancing.
-- **Private Subnets:** Hosts the web servers to enhance security by limiting direct exposure to the internet.
-- **EC2 Instance Connect Endpoint:** Provides secure SSH access to the EC2 instances in both public and private subnets.
-- **Application Load Balancer (ALB):** Distributes incoming web traffic across multiple EC2 instances for better performance and fault tolerance.
-- **Auto Scaling Group (ASG):** Ensures that the correct number of EC2 instances are running based on traffic, providing elasticity and availability.
-- **Amazon RDS:** Managed relational database service for storing WordPress data.
-- **Amazon EFS:** A scalable file storage system for storing WordPress files across multiple instances.
-- **AWS Certificate Manager:** Provides SSL/TLS certificates to secure communications between users and the web servers.
-- **AWS Simple Notification Service (SNS):** Sends notifications related to activities within the Auto Scaling Group.
-- **Amazon Route 53:** Manages domain name registration and DNS routing.

-## Challenges and Solutions

-### Challenge 1: **EC2 Instances Unable to Connect to EFS**
-- **Solution:** Adjusted security group rules to allow NFS (port 2049) traffic, enabling the EC2 instances to mount the EFS file system correctly.

-### Challenge 2: **WordPress Failing to Connect to the Database**
-- **Solution:** Verified the database credentials in the `wp-config.php` file and updated the RDS security group rules to allow connections from the web servers.

-### Challenge 3: **Instances Not Registering with Application Load Balancer (ALB)**
-- **Solution:** Corrected the health check path in the ALB settings and ensured that the instances responded correctly to the health check requests.

 ## Deployment Scripts

 ### WordPress Installation Script